react-cosmos/react-cosmos/README.md

 #### PersistState Mixin

-Heart of the Fresh framework.
+Heart of the Cosmos framework.
 Enables dumping a state object into a Component and exporting the current state.

 ```js